LC-Duarte/LinearIssueImporter/README.md

 # Generated Issue Description

-Each Issue is automatically formatted using the following template.
+Each Issue is created using the following template.

 ```markdown
 # User Story